clodsires/eneeemy/README.md

- i really like shiny pokeronpa & danganmon
+ i really like shiny pokeronpa